Tips on Traveling Between Greek Islands

 Hey World Travelers & Jetsetters!!
 Thank you so much for your patience!
 I know many of you have been patiently waiting for this post on what you need to know to hop around from Greek Island to Greek Island!
 I am so excited to begin to share details and information on our trip to Amsterdam & Greece!
 I learned so many tips and tricks and can’t wait to share them with you!!
 Visiting Greece has always been a dream of mine and I am so happy that I finally can check it off my bucketlist.
 Many people don’t realize but Greece has about 6,000 islands of which a little over 200 of them are inhabitable!!
 So my Greek travels are definitely not over yet!
-I have only seen 5 of them!
+I have only seen 5 of the greek islands!
 LOL

 If you will be traveling overseas for the first time or want to be sure you thought of everything before crossing the big pond, I highly suggest you check out my International Travel Series posts!
 It is a 3 part series where I discuss top travel tips for traveling internationally especially in Europe.
 There are things you should do before even booking your flight that you definitely need to know about!
 Also the other 2 parts of these series discuss finding great international flight deals and Travel Essentials– what things you should take when traveling overseas.

 So in the post I am breaking down what you need to know in 4 sections: Home Base, Ferry Transport vs Flights, Do You Need a Rental Car & Driving in Greece?
 The areas that we visited was Athens, Kefalonia Island, Zakynthos Island (& a sub island) & Santorini Island!
 We were extremely happy with these choices for our first trip and we want to do it all over again!
 Reviews on each island will be coming soon as well as reviews of the hotels that we stayed at.